Paradise Valley float trips are one our best options for large brown trout, like this one that ate a streamer on a rare cool and cloudy July day.

 Parks' Fly Shop began running guided float trips in 1955, utilizing a war-surplus rubber raft that had apparently earned several Purple Hearts during its service, based on the number of leaks.
-We run guided drift boat trips on the blue ribbon portion of the Yellowstone River between Gardiner and Columbus, including the glorious Yankee Jim Canyon, as well as the lower Madison River near Bozeman.
+We run guided drift boat trips on the blue ribbon portion of the Yellowstone River between Gardiner and Columbus, including the glorious Yankee Jim Canyon and famous Paradise Valley, as well as the lower Madison River near Bozeman.

-Float trips on the Yellowstone are available as full-day, "double half-day," and half-day options in high season and intermediate-length trips during spring and fall.
+Float trips on the Yellowstone are available as full-day, "double half-day," and half-day options in high season (Late June or early July through October), half-days in late autumn, and half-day and short full-day trips during the spring.
 Full-day and double half-day trips usually meet between 6:00AM and 9:00AM.
 Half-day trips may meet anytime between 6:00AM and 4:00PM, depending on the season, your interests, and water conditions.
-Spring and fall trips typically meet between 9:00 and 10:00.
-Yellowstone River floats are available from mid-March through early November except during the spring runoff.
+Spring and fall trips typically meet between 9:00 and 11:00.
+Yellowstone River floats are available from early March through early November except during the spring runoff.

 Madison River trips are available only as full-days.
 Since it's a long drive to this stretch of river, you should expect to meet early, no later than 7:00AM if we're meeting you in Gardiner.
 Madison River trips are available only from about April 15 through June except when thunderstorms muddy the Yellowstone.